openshift/origin/assets/README.md

 Note: currently most of our logging either goes to INFO or ERROR

+#### Local configuration

+`assets/app/config.js` is the default configuration file for web console development.
+If you need to change the configuration, for example, to point to a different API server, copy `assets/app/config.js` to `assets/app/config.local.js` and edit the copy. `assets/app/config.local.js` is not tracked and will be used instead if it exists.

 #### Before opening a pull request
 1. If needed, run `hack/build-assets.sh` to update bindata.go
 2. Run the spec tests with `hack/test-assets.sh`